lgreski/datasciencectacontent/markdown/rprog-lexicalScoping.md

             John Chambers, quoted in Advanced R, p.
 79.

-After some additional research, we were able to locate the source of this quote, a 2014 presentation by John Chambers that was given at the useR! conference, as referenced at the end of this article.
+After some additional research ("Google is your friend...")
+I located the original source of this quote, a [presentation by John Chambers that was given at the useR!2014 conference](http://user2014.stat.ucla.edu/files/chambers.pdf).

 ## What is an "object?"